Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Results after thermalization

 Since the energy after the quench is the only conserved quantity, at sufficiently long times in the thermodynamic limit, observables are expected to be described by a Gibbs ensemble~\cite{dalessio_kafri_16}

 with a temperature $T(\kappa)>0$ (which is nonzero even when $T_I=0$) determined by the energy $E(\kappa)$ set by the initial state $\hat{\rho}_I$, as dictated by:

-We use the numerical linked cluster expansion (NLCE) technique introduced in Refs.~\cite{rigol2006numerical, *rigol2007numerical} to study the thermal expectation values of observables in the thermodynamic limit.
-All the NLCE results reported in what follows are obtained using 15 orders of the maximally connected cluster expansion introduced in Refs.~\cite{rigol_14a,*rigol_16}.
+We use the numerical linked cluster expansion (NLCE) technique introduced in Refs.~\cite{rigol2006numerical, *rigol2007numerical} to study the thermal expectation values of observables in the thermodynamic limit (see Appendix~\ref{Apndx:comp} for details).
+All the NLCE results for the ANNNI chain are obtained using 15 orders of the maximally connected cluster expansion introduced in Refs.~\cite{rigol_14a,*rigol_16}.
 To gauge how well the series has converged, we estimate the convergence error for an observable by computing the relative difference between the last two orders (14 and 15) of the NLCE~\cite{rigol_14a,*rigol_16}.
 We only report results whose convergence error for the energy is less than $10^{-5}$. $T(\kappa)$ is obtained by numerically matching the energies in the left and right side of Eq.~\eqref{E_match}.
 Both energies are evaluated using NLCE to 15 orders, and $T(\kappa)$ is computed by enforcing that their relative difference is less than $10^{-11}$ (see Ref.~\cite{rigol_14a,*rigol_16}).
 For observables other than the energy, we only report results whose convergence errors are less than $5\times 10^{-5}$ (except for the entropy, for which we set the cut off to be $7\times 10^{-5}$).
-The convergence errors are small enough to be unimportant for the discussions that follow.
+Those errors are small enough to be unimportant for the discussions that follow.